jeremystride92/EIP_Ruby/README.md

 Returns a 401 error if the user is unauthorized.

+If the user is pending, the response will be
+`{ auth_token: "", onboarding: "/path/to/onboard?onboarding_token=abc123", onboarding_token: "abc123" }`

 ### GET /api/v1/require_pin.json
 Tells you whether or not the server requires passwords for authentication.